(C) 2008 G. Forrest Cook

 The LFO circuit is basically a stepped digital sine wave generator.
 The variable square wave clock signal from the 555 timer drives a CMOS 4040 binary counter IC.
 The lowest 8 bits of the 4040 counter are used to generate addresses in the range of 0 to 255.
 The addresses are fed into the 27C64 EPROM.
 The EPROM is programmed with 256 steps of a digitized sine wave.
 The Digitized sine wave values are fed to the DAC0808 DAC, which converts them into analog currents for driving the 1458 output op-amp.
 The second half of the 1458 dual op-amp biases the negative side of the LEDs below zero volts so that the LEDs are just turning on at the low point of the LFO waveform.

-A microprocessor-based LFO circuit such as my Arduino LFO Waveform Generator V2 will work nicely in this amplifier.
+A microprocessor-based LFO circuit such as my Arduino LFO Waveform Generator V2 will also work in this amplifier.
 That design uses fewer parts and don't require an EPROM programmer.

 The negative side of the LED/LVR and the front panel LED are connected to an adjustable DC bias circuit which is set to around -1.4VDC.
 The bias is set so that at the zero point on the sine wave, the LED is just beginning to emit light.
 At the 10V point on the sine wave, the LED reaches the full brightness as determined by the intensity control.
 The LED bias insures that the response of the LVR is fairly sinusoidal, if the LED were not biased, the bottom of the sine wave would be effectively cut off.